 Sprints make it possible to compress months of work into a week or less.
 Instead of waiting to find out if an idea will work, you can get early feedback from a design and content prototype.
 Teams can use sprints to look ahead at how things will work or break, based on audience reaction.
 And all without building fully featured, expensive products.

-Steve Fisher, the founder of Canadian UX, content strategy and web technology consultancy the Republic of Quality, is an expert in design and content sprints, and we're thrilled he will be running a full-day workshop on this subject at Generate New York on 27 April.
+Steve Fisher, the founder of Canadian UX, content strategy and web technology consultancy the Republic of Quality, is an expert in design and content sprints, and we're thrilled he will be running a full-day workshop on this subject at Generate London on 20 September.

 In it, you'll learn how to: